lugvitc/lugvitc.github.io/README.md

 - Landing page for the club

 # TODO
-- put nord theme colours into css (idk how)
-- make pages for all sections
-- make the site responsive (it looks quite bad on smaller sizes)
+- improve the topBar design:
+    - proper placement of date/time
-- TopBar:
+    - shutdown button
-    - start-like logo on lhs
-    - center align date and time
-    - right align shut-down button
+    - button for quick links
+    - responsive version (might have to ditch ubuntu-theming for phone sizes)

 # Getting Started with Create React App